Geonovum/wfs3-experiments/docs/Clients.md

 Question: in some xslt cases we’d prefer to have the root and collections response encoded as xml, how does the service advertise that it supports that encoding, only via the api-yaml file?
 So we’d need to parse that file before connecting to the service (requires a parser for yet another encoding)?
 Question: what are the conventions to identify a link to external collection metadata between the other links?

+### GDAL / OGR
+There is experimental support for WFS 3 in GDAL / OGR, a well-known and much used conversion/transformation library for many geospatial formats.
+See [the GDAL documentation on WFS3](https://gdal.org/drivers/vector/wfs3.html) for implementation details.

 ## Custom applications
 *No tests done yet*